Skip to content

 • dividing the profits in accordance with the amount of work each partner brings to the business; and

 How you decide to share your profits is important to how your business operates.
-Therefore, it is vital to ensure all partners agree to a chosen method of splitting business profits.
+Therefore, it is vital to ensure all partners agree on a chosen method of splitting business profits.
 The best way to do this is to incorporate terms into your partnership agreement

 If you do not have a written partnership agreement that discusses how profits are to be divided, the Partnership Act 1890 will automatically apply.
 Accordingly, all partners will receive an equal share of profits, regardless of each partner’s contribution.